The goal of the lupus research program at NYU Langone’s Division of Rheumatology is to reduce the toll lupus takes on patients and their families.

 Platelets and Endothelial Cells

-A research team led by Robert Clancy, PhD, has uncovered new evidence of a critical interaction between platelets and endothelial cells.
+A research team has uncovered new evidence of a critical interaction between platelets and endothelial cells.
 This interaction could accelerate the pathogenesis of cardiovascular disease in lupus patients.
 An RNA microarray of normal human umbilical vein endothelial cells, co-incubated with platelets from systemic lupus erythematosus patients, revealed an abnormal platelet-mediated effect on endothelial gene pathways involved in cell activation.
 In contrast, platelets from healthy volunteers did not yield similar activation of co-incubated endothelial cells.

 Researchers also found that the platelets from lupus patients release interleukin-1 (IL-1) beta, which is normally not present in healthy individuals.
 Because people with lupus can have chronic production of IL-1 beta from platelets in their blood vessels, the research suggests that the triggered endothelium could take on atherosclerosis-like phenotypes.
 Beyond the up-regulation of proinflammatory surface markers, endothelial cells activated by platelets in vitro begin processing lipids abnormally, as compared with untreated endothelial cells.